remix-run/history/README.md

 ## Thanks

-Also, thanks to [BrowserStack](https://www.browserstack.com/) for providing the infrastructure that allows us to run our build in real browsers.
+A big thank-you to [BrowserStack](https://www.browserstack.com/) for providing the infrastructure that allows us to run our build in real browsers.

-A big thank-you to [Dan Shaw](https://www.npmjs.com/~dshaw) for letting us use the `history` npm package name!
+Also, thanks to [Dan Shaw](https://www.npmjs.com/~dshaw) for letting us use the `history` npm package name.
 Thanks Dan!